 About the Advertising on this Site

-Last update: February 2021
+Last update: December 2022

-How I pick the advertisers
+How I pick the advertiser

 Am I biased because I get advertising money?